mrdaemon/exosphere/docs/source/glossary.rst

     Discovery is the initial process through which Exosphere connects to a host and tries to determine platform details.
 This usually consists of:

-    - Operating System: The Operating System installed on the host (linux, FreeBSD, etc)
+    - Operating System: The Operating System installed on the host (Linux, FreeBSD, etc)
     - Version: The version of the operating system (20.04, 22.04, 8, etc)
     - Flavor: The distribution or flavor (Debian, Ubuntu, RedHat, etc)
     - Package Manager: The package manager in use (apt, dnf, yum, etc)